RandomStudio/random-studio/src/pages/projects/travel-exhibition-louis-vuitton.md

       embedded with LED panel with synchronised scrolling messages and graphics, welcoming visitors.
 Overhead, we installed an ever-shifting digital ‘skylight’, animated by moving clouds and glowing colours.
+    marginLeft: -1
+    marginTop: 0
   - image: /img/e2fbc4e07e3fbcb16864246249628322-1-.v-vvv-shanghai-22-jpg.jpg
+    marginLeft: 0
+    marginTop: 0
     width: 55
   - image: /img/60d251d8be1402f20c3682d28a36e918-2-.v-vvv-shanghai-25-jpg.jpg
     marginLeft: 65
     marginTop: -15
     width: 30
+  - caption: >-
+      In Seoul, we developed an interactive LED wall on a massive scale (90m2), inviting visitors to fly a plane over world cities using their own bodies to control the movement.
+    marginLeft: 0
+    marginTop: 0
+  - caption: >-
+      In our custom-built 3D environment, a classic plane (which mimics a real version displayed in the exhibition) encounters famous world monuments as it makes a seemingly endless journey soaring above the clouds.
+    marginLeft: 0
+    marginTop: 0
+  - caption: >-
+      For the New York edition of the exhibition, our space was a long corridor rather than an entranceway.
+Here we presented a digital subway station, crafted with Louis Vuitton styling.
+A 22m long video wall allowed a life-size train to enter the space at set intervals, accompanied by an immersive 6-speaker soundscape.
+    marginLeft: 0
+    marginTop: 0
+credits:
+  - key: For
+    value: Louis Vuitton
+  - key: Role
+    value: >-
+      Concept Development, Creative Direction, Design, Software Development, Installation
+  - key: With
+    value: Naivi — Unreal development
 ---